SuleimanFarah/sunpy/GSoC-2013--Ankit-Agrawal.md

 ### Implementation Timeline :

 ##### Community Bonding Period (27th May - 16th June):
-Reading papers mentioned in the reference.
-Discussing the possible ideas with the developer community to finalize the best possible algorithm for a particular task .
+Reading papers mentioned in the reference and discussing the possible ideas with the developer community to finalize the best possible algorithm for a particular task.
 Fixing bugs tagged with 0.3 milestone and adding tests to get familiar with the code-base as much as possible.

 ##### Week 1 and 2 (17th June - 30th June):
 Sorting Maps in a Mapcube by time, frequency and other units.
 This would be implemented using standard sorting algorithms like Quicksort.
 Adding a method for resampling Maps in MapCube along z-axis by a factor.